So you want to start a lead generation strategy? Here’s what you need to know.

 - Know Your Buyers

 Buyer personas are semi-fictional, generalized representations of your ideal customers.
-They help you understand your customers (and prospects) better, and make it easier for you to tailor content to the specific needs, behaviors, and concerns of different types of buyers.
-As we saw from the Accenture and Forrester studies above, if over 50% of your prospects are moving through their buyer’s journey online, how can you ensure they choose you over your competition?
+They help you understand your customers (and prospects) better and make it easier for you to tailor content to the specific needs, behaviors, and concerns of different types of buyers.
+Like we saw from the Accenture and Forrester studies, if over 50% of your prospects are moving through their buyer’s journey online, how can you ensure they choose you over your competition?

 - Revamp Your Website With Lead Generation in Mind